w3f/polkadot-wiki/docs/general/decentralized-futures.md

 description: Learn about the Decentralized Futures Program and its funding for Polkadot ecosystem growth.
 ---

-The new [Decentralized Futures Program](https://futures.web3.foundation/) supplements the Grants Program, and (as the name suggests) it strengthens the decentralization of the Polkadot ecosystem.
+The [Decentralized Futures Program](https://futures.web3.foundation/) supplements the Grants Program, and (as the name suggests) it strengthens the decentralization of the Polkadot ecosystem.

 ## Overview